mmouru/pwp-RESTful-api/meetings.md

 - Add more restrictions to data, include to see easily in wiki
 - Better README for database, include own README in database folder.
 Take some hint from CONTRIBUTING.md folder
 - Add ondelete behavior
+-

 ## Meeting 4.
-* **DATE:**
+* **DATE: no date captured**
 * **ASSISTANTS: Ivan**
+* **Participants: Martti, Lauri**

 ### Minutes
 Better routing, maybe route breeds under groups, link facts to breeds /api/groups/breed/facts/n-fact /api/groups/terrier/breeds/23872 maybe hash groups breeds in database to not EXPOSE PRIMARY KEYS in url, maybe add url in underscore e.g. Australian_terrier or Australian%20terrier, latter is handled in SQLalchemy to result in Australian terrier
 Explain addressability and uniform interface more betterly, architecture statelesness, Use better project layout from lovelace.
-Better documentation
+Better the documentation

 ### Action points
-*List here the actions points discussed with assistants*
+- Discuss the routing with team
+- Atleast remove url queries that expose primary keys
+- add handling for both underscore and %20 in uri

-## Meeting 5.
+## Midterm meeting
 * **DATE:12.4.2023**
 * **ASSISTANTS: Ivan**
+* **Participants: Martti, Kalle**

 ### Minutes
 Root route should be /api/ and be shown in dead end in Group -> GroupCollection, cannot get away, need to be connected, when you add, edit, delete you should stay in same state, not change it.
 Swagger to get the points from documentation, Update characteristics colletion, better hierarchy with /groups/.

 ### Action points
-Edit the diagram, (add, edit, delete) should not modify the state, e.g. no jump from Link Relations should be named only (add, edit, delete) no add-breeds CharacteristicCollection should be named CharecteristicItem Add CharacacteristicCollection to get all chars
+- Edit the diagram, (add, edit, delete) should not modify the state, e.g. no jump from
+- Link Relations should be named only (add, edit, delete) no add-breeds
+- CharacteristicCollection should be named CharecteristicItem
+- Add CharacacteristicCollection to get all chars
-Better Group hierarchy by adding /groups/ infront of all items Add documentation via Swagger
+- Better Group hierarchy by adding /groups/ infront of all items

-## Midterm meeting
-* **DATE:**
-* **ASSISTANTS:**

-### Minutes
-*Summary of what was discussed during the meeting*

-### Action points
-*List here the actions points discussed with assistants*
+- Add documentation via Swagger

 ## Final meeting